mahfudgithub/netcore-identity-jwt/backend/hidayah-collage/README.md

 ## Feature
 - Register
-	- User can be register with `API Spec`
+	- User can be register this application with `API Spec`

 	Request :
 	- Method : POST